Disneyland Paris Tips and Tricks for First Timers (2025)

 Use the Disneyland Paris calendar to find the cheapest dates to visit (prices include tickets).

-You can also book official Disney hotels like Hotel New York on Booking, but dates aren’t released as far in advance (only about six months).
+You can also book official Disney hotels like Hotel New York on Booking.

 The advantage of using Booking is that prices don’t include tickets, and this can work out cheaper if you don’t need as many days as the official hotel packages give you.